amathislab/myochallenge/README.md

 # MyoChallenge

 Code repository for [MyoChallenge](https://sites.google.com/view/myochallenge) by team _stiff fingers_.
-You can find a summary of our approach [here](docs/summary.md).
+We have documented a summary of our approach including our key insights and intuitions along with all the training steps and hyperparameters [here](docs/summary.md).

 ## Requirements